zolweb/docker-npm/README.md

 #### 2016-11-06

-* Added an install script to install the command wrapper scripts locally
+* Added an install script to easily install the command wrapper scripts locally
 * Added `travis-ci` tests to test and validate both the installation script and the individual wrapper scripts
-  * The install script is using `bash` instead of `sh` because the version of `sh` installed on `travis-ci` would constantly have a syntax error on the `usage` function definition, regardless if which way it was defined.
+  * The install script is using `bash` instead of `sh` because the version of `sh` installed on `travis-ci` would constantly have a syntax error on the `usage` function definition, regardless of how it was defined.
 Both of these failed:

     ```sh
 function usage {